-Gastric Sleeve surgery is one of the most popular and commonly performed weight loss surgeries in New Jersey.
+In New Jersey Gastric Sleeve surgery is one of the most popular and commonly performed weight loss surgeries.
 Also called “Sleeve Gastrectomy,” or just “The Sleeve,” this procedure is known for being a highly effective, minimally invasive surgical procedure that gets impressive weight loss results.

-Our procedure for the Gastric Sleeve in NJ is ideal for most of our weight loss patients.
+The Gastric Sleeve is ideal for most weight loss patients.
 Obesity is a common problem affecting people across the nation.
-Patients that have a very high BMI (body mass index) may choose this surgical procedure to quickly and effectively lose weight – for the long term.
+Our New Jersey Bariatric Surgery Patients who have a very high BMI (body mass index) choose this surgical procedure to quickly and effectively lose weight – for the long term.

 The procedure reduces the size of the stomach, limiting the amount of food that can be consumed at one time, and does not impact food and nutrient absorption.

 Am I a Candidate for Gastric Sleeve Surgery?

 Every individual who is considering weight loss surgery – or any surgery – must be medically evaluated.
 Surgery has inherent risks.
 Dr. Gritsus has all of his New Jersey Gastric Sleeve patients attend a seminar, either in person or online, so they are fully informed about the procedure, the risks, and what to expect in results.
 To determine if you are a candidate for surgery, schedule an initial consultation so you can get all of your questions answered, and gain a fuller understanding of what the surgery entails.
 A full health evaluation will then be scheduled.Get Started

 The following issues will be evaluated to ensure that you are a good candidate for this weight loss surgery:

 - Your weight loss efforts involving diet and exercise have been unsuccessful.